NikiNikiforidi/eng89_python_TDD/README.md

 # Test Driven Development TDD

 ### Steps to create TDD
+- Create a file called calc_test.py.
+This will be for the test code
-- Create a file called calc_test.py
+- Create a file called simple_calc.py.
+This will be the code to pass the tests
-- Will use `unittest` and `pytest` (these are packages)
+- Will use `unittest` and `pytest` in calc_test (these are packages)
-- Need to install `pip install pytest`
+- Need to install below two packages, e.g `pip install pytest`
 - `python -m unittest`
-- `python -m unittest discover -v` To see more information
+- `python -m unittest discover -v` To see more information about our python results

 - Lets import unittest and pytest
 - These are the dependencies to create our test and run
 - To check if tests have passed/failed, in Terminal type `python -m pytest`
+- Create the tests (this is done before writing the code
 ```
 # File name is calc_test.py